-Before discussing the artificial counterpart, you ought to know the facts about a natural Christmas tree.
-There are basically two varieties of natural Christmas trees – living and cut tree.
+Before discussing the artificial alternatives, here are a few essential facts about natural Christmas trees.
+There are basically two varieties of natural Christmas trees – living and cut.
 The latter is more common.
 Cut trees do not cause any impact on the environment as they are specifically grown for this purpose.
 They usually come from sustainable and organic farming methods, and are biodegradable after use.
 Also, as these trees are produced within the country, buying them will help your local economy.
-But you have to be cautious about an unlikely event of fire.

 Living trees are the ones that can be replanted after their use during the holiday season.
-But it is a blatant truth that majority of them will not make it back to replanting after your hectic Christmas schedule that s followed by the New Year frenzy.
+But honest reality is that majority of them will not make it back to replanting after the hectic Christmas schedule that s followed by the New Year frenzy.